 Letter of invitation (LOI)

-Some embassies require a letter of invitation from a Pakistani tour company.
-You can get in touch with our super-speedy-does-he-ever-sleep guy in Pakistan through the form on this page.
-Cost is 55 euros.
+Most embassies require a letter of invitation from a Pakistani tour company.
+You can get in touch with our man in Pakistan through the form on this page.
+Cost is 75$.

 Only travelers from certain countries need to register with the police upon arrival.
 These are Bangladesh, Bhutan, India, Iraq, Israel, Kyrgyzstan, Libya, Nigeria, Palestine, Serbia, Somalia, Sudan, Syria, Taiwan, Tajikistan, Tanzania, Uganda & Uzbekistan.
 Reports about the process are more than welcome.